Original Prusa MK3S 3D Printer Review

 Accessing the Control Board

-Prusa makes accessing the control board very easy with the Mk3S.
-The control board is located on the left-hand side of the 3D printer and is enclosed in an easy-to-access 3D printed case.
+Prusa makes accessing the Mk3S control board very easy.
+The control board is located on the left-hand side of the 3D printer and is enclosed in a 3D printed case.
 Users simply need to open the hinged door to access the control board.
 Due to the open nature of the Mk3S, there is a lot of room to navigate around the control board.
-Prusa uses the correct connectors, which makes replacing cables and components incredibly easy.
-For these reasons, we find the Prusa Mk3S one of the easiest machines to work on.
+Prusa uses the right connectors, so replacing cables and parts is a breeze.
+That’s why we think the Prusa Mk3S is one of the easiest machines to work with.

 Features & Upgrades